 The Notes will be represented by permanent global notes without interest coupons.
 One of the permanent notes, the DBC Global Note, will be kept in custody by DBC, will be issued in bearer form and will represent the Notes sold outside the United States to non-U.S. persons and held through financial institutions that are account holders in DBC ("DBC Accountholders").
 The DBC Global Note will include the Notes which are held through Euroclear and Cedel, each of which has an account with DBC.
-The other permanent global note, the DTC Global Note, will be issued in registered form in the name of Cede & Co., as nominee of DTC, and will represent the Notes sold to investors and held through financial institutions that are participants in DTC.
-Together, the Notes represented by the DBC Global Note and the DTC Global Note will equal the aggregate principal amount of the Notes outstanding at any time.
-The amount of Notes represented by each of the DBC
+The other permanent global note, the DTC Global Note, will be issued in registered form in the name of Cede & Co., as nominee of DTC, will be held by State Street Bank and Trust Company, as custodian for DTC (the "Custodian") and will represent the Notes sold to investors and held through financial institutions that are participants in DTC.
+Together, the Notes represented by the DBC Global Note and the DTC Global Note will equal the aggregate principal amount of the

-Global Note and the DTC Global Note is evidenced by a register maintained for that purpose by the Registrar (as defined below).
-Definitive certificates representing individual Notes and interest coupons shall not be issued except in the limited circumstances described below.
+Notes outstanding at any time.
+The amount of Notes represented by each of the DBC Global Note and the DTC Global Note is evidenced by a register maintained for that purpose by the Registrar (as defined below).
+Definitive certificates representing individual Notes shall not be issued except in the limited circumstances described below.